allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro1.md

 (momentum), the location is everywhere.
 This is such a wave.
 It's unrealistic in practice, because it has an infinite length.
-In Squishy Electron, the universe wraps around and is therefore, finite, and we can model it here.
+In Squishy Electron, the universe wraps around and is therefore, finite, so we can model it here.

 <video controls src=typicalCircular.mp4></video>